Find Affordable College Courses

 Houston, TX

 University of Houston did quite well in this year’s ranking of the best schools for computer engineering students.
 It came in at #8 on the list.
-Located in the large city of Houston, UH is a public school with a very large student population.
+Located in the large city of Houston, UH is a public college with a very large student population.

 The average amount in student loans that CE majors at UH take out is $22,960.